top of page

 View of Oasis Trail at Agua Caliente Cultural Museum Photo by Don Metzner

 My only wish was that the trail was longer.
-The unobtrusive lighting, natural plants, and the quiet of the space truly make you slow down and realize how fortunate we citizens are, for we can come here, without any cost, during the day and up to 7:00 p.m.
+The unobtrusive lighting, natural plants, and the quiet of the space truly make you slow down.
+It allows you to realize how fortunate we are, for we can come here without any cost during the day and up to 7:00 p.m.

-Yes, it was a special evening, I learned more even though I had been to the museum before.
-It will be easy to return repeatedly, for this museum is far from being a stagnant one; it keeps revealing its archive treasures and presents them in a way that enlightens you about the fortitude, perseverance, and pride of their culture.
+Yes, it was a special evening.
+I learned more even though I had been to the museum before.
+It will be easy to return repeatedly.
+This museum is far from being stagnant; it keeps revealing its archive treasures and presents them in a way that enlightens you about the fortitude, perseverance, and pride of their culture.

 To stay updated on their lectures and special events, I recommend signing up for their newsletter, available on their homepage here.